Maahi10001/3-D-AIR-MOUSE/README.md

 device that will give you a whole new experience of using computers and playing online games.
 With this device,you will be able to control computers and Smart phone by just moving your hand in air. you can draw any design by moving your hand in the air.

+# DOCUMENTATION
+Refer Project air mouse.pdf for the doumentation Purpose on how to connect and setup the device and dump the code